Animapix/Server-utills/README.md

 > [!TIP]
 > You can do all of this in a single command:
 > ```bash
-> wget -O setup-server.deb <package http address> && sudo dpkg -i setup-server.deb && rm setup-server.deb
+> wget -O setup-server.deb https://github.com/Animapix/Server-utills/releases/download/v1.1.0/setup-server.deb && sudo dpkg -i setup-server.deb && rm setup-server.deb
 > ```

 ## Usage